-lower than they would be absent RPS resources, including the market value of non RPSqualifying electricity.

-- The average impact of lower market prices on the energy value of Northwest generating capacity will be moderate.
-The value of hydropower will be disproportionally reduced. - Measures are available to reduce the frequency of excess energy events, to alleviate the economic and operational issues associated with excess energy events, to counter equity issues, and to use available low-cost, low-carbon energy more productively.
+- Current RPS targets and financial incentives tend to encourage RPS-qualifying energy production that exceeds load growth.
+Market prices will also be lower, including the market value of non RPS-qualifying electricity. - The average impact of lower market prices on the energy value of Northwest generation as a whole will be moderate.
+The value of hydropower will be particularly affected.
+Growth in variable generation increases market price volatility. - Measures are available to reduce the frequency of excess energy events, to alleviate the economic and operational issues associated with excess energy events, to counter equity issues, and to use available low-cost, low-carbon energy more productively.
 Policy-related measures are generally low-cost and quickly effective, but may be politically difficult to implement.
-Structural measures tend to be capital-intensive, of limited effectiveness, and slow to implement.
+Structural measures tend to be capital-intensive, and may take a long time to implement.